HackMaester/text-to-sign-language/README.md

-# AUDIO SPEECH TO SIGN LANGUAGE CONVERTER
+# TEXT TO SIGN LANGUAGE CONVERTER
-A web application which takes in live audio speech recording as input, converts it into text and displays the relevant Indian Sign Language animations.
+A web application which takes in text as input, converts it into text and displays the relevant Indian Sign Language animations.

 >- Front-end using HTML,CSS,JavaScript.
 >- Speech recognition using JavaScript Web speech API.
 >- Text Preprocessing using Natural Language Toolkit(NLTK).
 >- A 3D animation of a character created using Blender 3D tool.